layer-3/clearsync/README.md

 ### Project purpose

 In traditional finance, clearing denotes all activities from the time a commitment is made for a transaction until it is settled.
-Yellow Network facilitate the scaling of trading between crypto-currency exchanges by interconnecting them through a simple clearing protocol called ClearSync.
+Yellow Network facilitates the scaling of trading between crypto-currency exchanges by interconnecting them through a simple clearing protocol called ClearSync.

 ### Business use cases